Boatyard Music & Film Studio

 Boatyard Music & Film Studio is a youth and community facility in Pembroke, Pembrokeshire, Wales.
 It is operated by the Tanyard Youth Project and was built with funds from the National Lottery's Big Lottery Fund.

 History and overview

-In April 2009, the Tanyard received £367,807 in grant money to buy the building, renovate and equip the studio with the latest music technology equipment.
-The grant also went to fund a Music and Film Technician's post for three years.
-In July 2009, James Harding took up this post and oversaw the building work and installation of equipment.
+In April 2009, the Tanyard received £367,807 in grant money to buy the building, renovate it, and equip the studio with the latest music technology equipment.
+The grant also funded a Music and Film Technician's post for three years.
+In July 2009, James Harding took up this post and oversaw the building work and equipment installation.